-- The Guyra Rail Station and environs would retain track for the continued unchanged running of the popular trike activities. - Seating and rest areas will be provided at appropriate distances, as well as ambulance access points to road-ways. - The trail is a car-free facility for riders and families to walk, cycle and exercise in safety. - It is also a place for tourists to come and experience the area away from their cars. - We would see a significant flow of cashed up tourists intent on experiencing the New England cool climate rail trail.
+- Seating and rest areas will be provided at appropriate distances, as well as ambulance access points to road-ways. - The trail is a car-free facility for riders and families to walk, cycle and exercise in safety. - It is also a place for tourists to come and experience the area away from their cars. - We would see a significant flow of cashed up tourists intent on experiencing the New England cool climate rail trail.
 They would be encouraged to stay overnight and to enjoy a meal etc., as well as other attractions.
 Experience shows that in Victoria and overseas new businesses flourish and this leads to increased knowledge of the area and thereby encourages further permanent residents.
 Increased patronage also leads to increased property values and a wider range of more successful main street facilities.